 Nord Stream 2: Twists and turns of a controversial gas pipeline

-On 19 May, the United States lift sanctions against German company Nord Stream AG, which is behind the construction of the Nord Stream 2 pipeline, and its CEO Matthias Warnig.
-The Biden administration does so in a bid not to compromise U.S. relations with Germany, according to media reports.
+On 19 May, the United States lifted sanctions against German company Nord Stream AG, which is behind the construction of the Nord Stream 2 pipeline, and its CEO Matthias Warnig.
+The Biden administration did so in a bid not to compromise U.S. relations with Germany, according to media reports.
 Chancellor Merkel welcomed the decision, saying the U.S. president "moved a bit into our direction".

 After more than a year of threatening to do so, the U.S. had introduced first sanctions on 19 January, former president Donald Trump’s final full day in office.
 The administration sanctioned the Russian ship Fortuna, which later resumed pipe-laying in Danish waters on 6 February.

 The pipeline was originally scheduled for completion by the end of 2019.
 About 2,300 km out of approximately 2,460 km had been laid by December 2019, when Swiss pipelaying company Allseas suspended activity following the introduction of U.S. sanctions legislation.
-By mid-May 2021, the project promoters said there were still around 93 km in Danish waters and 28 km in German waters left to lay, wrote ICIS.
 On 4 June, Russian president Vladimir Putin said the first line is completed.

 21 July: Germany and the U.S. reach an agreement that allows for the completion of the Nord Stream 2 pipeline.
 In a joint statement, the countries express determination to “hold Russia to account for its aggression and malign activities by imposing costs via sanctions and other tools.”
 Berlin and Washington have also pledged to invest in Ukraine’s green energy infrastructure with a fund of at least one billion dollars and will aim to ensure Russian gas flow through Ukraine to continue beyond 2024.